-Community Management Solutions Financial Report for the year ended 31 December 2023 - (FR2023/262)
+Community Management Solutions Financial Report for the year ended 31 December 2024 - FR2024/256

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Community Management Solutions.
-The documents were lodged with the Fair Work Commission (the Commission) on 22 June 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Community Management Solutions (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 23 June 2025.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.